1. Application of Conditions

 “Supplier” means Marketscan Limited, Registered Office 8 Duke’s Court, Bognor Road, Chichester, West Sussex, PO19 8FX;

-The terms “Data Subject”, “Personal Data” and “Processor” shall have the meaning set out in the DPA until 25 May 2018, and thereafter the meaning set out in the GDPR;
+The terms “Data Subject”, “Personal Data” and “Processor” shall have the meaning set out in the UK GDPR.

 3.0 Variation of conditions

 3.1 These Conditions shall be to the exclusion of any other terms and conditions subject to which any such quotation is accepted or purported to be accepted, or any such order is made or purported to be made, by the Client unless accepted in writing by a senior employee of the Supplier.

 3.2.
 All quotations must be signed, dated and confirmed in writing.
 Quotations will not be accepted on the basis of verbal instructions.

 4.1 Quotations lapse after 30 days unless re-confirmed in writing by the Supplier.